 Level Meaning read The user can run those Perforce commands that are needed to read files, such as p4 client and p4 sync .
 The read permission includes list access. =read If this right is denied, users cannot use p4 print , p4 diff , or p4 sync on files. open Grants permission to read files from the depot into the client workspace, and gives permission to open and edit those files.
 This permission does not permit the user to write the files back to the depot.
 The open level is similar to write, except that with open permission, users are not permitted to run p4 submit or p4 lock.
 The open permission includes read and list access. =open If this right is denied, users cannot open files with p4 add , p4 edit , p4 delete , or p4 integrate . write Permission is granted to run those commands that edit, delete, or add files.
 The write permission includes read, list, and open access.
-This permission allows use of all Perforce commands except protect, depot, obliterate, and verify. =write If this right is denied, users cannot submit open files. =branch If this right is denied, users may not use files as a source for p4 integrate . review Provides list and read access, plus use of the p4 review command.
-This is a special permission granted to review scripts. admin For Perforce administrators; grants permission to run Perforce commands that affect metadata, but not server operation.
+This permission allows use of all Perforce commands except protect , depot , obliterate , and verify . =write If this right is denied, users cannot submit open files. =branch If this right is denied, users may not use files as a source for p4 integrate . review Provides list and read access, plus use of the p4 review command.
+This is a special permission granted to review scripts. owner Allows access to the p4 protect command to the specified user or group, for the specified path.
+See "Delegate management of parts of the protections table" on page 88 for details. admin For Perforce administrators; grants permission to run Perforce commands that affect metadata, but not server operation.
 Provides write and review access plus the added ability to override other users' branch mappings, client specifications, jobs, labels, and change descriptions, as well as to update the typemap table, verify and obliterate files, and customize job specifications. super For Perforce superusers; grants permission to run all Perforce commands.
 Provides write, review, and admin access plus the added ability to create depots and triggers, edit protections and user groups, delete users, reset passwords, and shut down the server.

 Each Perforce command is associated with a particular minimum access level.
 For example, to run p4 sync or p4 print on a particular file, the user must have been granted at least read access on that file.
-For a full list of the minimum access levels required to run each Perforce command, see "How protections are implemented" on page 94.
+For a full list of the minimum access levels required to run each Perforce command, see "How protections are implemented" on page 95.